 Nonetheless, much about the galaxy remains unknown.
-One unresolved mystery in particular involves the origin of sub-millimetre radiation that was discovered independently by two groups of investigators in 2006.
-The radiation at a wave length of 850 micrometers does not originate in the dust disc around the galaxy, as might have been expected, nor is it synchrotron emission that is sometimes seen in radio wavelengths.
+One unresolved mystery, in particular, involves the origin of sub-millimeter radiation that was discovered independently by two groups of investigators in 2006.
+The radiation at a wavelength of 850 micrometers does not originate in the dust disc around the galaxy, as might have been expected, nor is it synchrotron emission that is sometimes seen in radio wavelengths.
 The unexplained radiation is also not the result of bremsstrahlung emission from hot gas, which is radiation that is produced when charged particles are decelerated when they are deflected by other charged particles.
-To date, the origin of the sub-millimetre radiation remains a mystery.
+To date, the origin of the sub-millimeter radiation remains a mystery.

 Although M104 is only about 30% as big as the Milky Way, studies have shown that the galaxy is host to between 1,200 and 2,000 globular star clusters.
 While the ratio of globular clusters relative to the galaxy’s total luminosity is high when compared to the Milky Way and most other galaxies with small central bulges, the ratio compares well with other galaxies with large central bulges.
 In fact, the globular cluster/luminosity ratio of M104 is often used to demonstrate the fact that the number of globular clusters around any given galaxy is closely related to the size of the central bulge in that galaxy.